 “You’ll let me do this, Teil.”

-She frowned and fell back among the cushions, too exhausted to complain.
+She frowned in return, but fell back among the cushions, too exhausted to complain.
 He finished, wrapped her up in the throw and pulled her to a sitting position on his lap.
 He sat touching her face, tracing her jaw while she struggled to remain awake.
-She watched him watch her, the moment incredibly intimate, until he leaned down to kiss her softly on the lips.
+She watched him watch her until he leaned down to kiss her softly on the lips.

 “Mine,” he breathed against her mouth.

-She frowned and sleep slid further away.
+She frowned again as sleep slid further away.
 “No,” she whispered.
 “I belong to myself.”

 He smiled and she gritted her teeth.
 It was the condescending smile of an adult to a child.
 “I marked you, Teil.
 You carry my scent now.
 Other males will recognize it and stay away from you.”

-Good god.
+Good God.
 They really were animals.
-“No. Nope.
+“Nope.
 I’ll wear perfume or something.
 I belong to no man.”

-His hand curved around her jaw, pulled her sideways until their mouths lined up and he was kissing her.
+His hand curved around her jaw, then pulled her sideways until their mouths lined up for his kiss.
 In spite of her exhaustion, in spite of everything she had just done, Olivia felt the pull of attraction deep in her gut.
-For a tempting moment, she let herself go with it and then she drew back.
-His hands tightened in response, moving her until she was where he wanted her, taking control and turning her on.
-She resisted again, horrified at her own reaction, and pushed at him…and, a moment later, they were wrestling again, tumbling onto the floor.
+For a tempting moment, she let herself go with it, then drew back.
+His hands tightened in response, moving her until she was where he wanted her, taking control and turning her on once more.
+She resisted again, horrified at her own reaction, and pushed at him.
+A moment later, they were wrestling again, tumbling onto the floor.

 The blanket tightened around Olivia, encumbering her ability to fight him off—not that she was Rambo or anything but still, it would have been nice to do something.
 Instead, she was tied up like the human version of a sausage.
 She struggled to free her arms and legs while Baphrem moved freely above her.
 While she wiggled like a worm on a hook, Baphrem opened the blanket below her legs and sheathed himself in her all at once.

-He filled her completely, taking breath, speech and resistance from her.
-Just like last time, the fight went right out of her under the onslaught of pleasure from her body.
+He filled her completely, taking breath, speech, and resistance from her, the onslaught of pleasure rendering it all pointless.
 Instead of struggling, Olivia moaned and shoved back at him, shamelessly asking for more.

 He gave it to her.
 With a fierce, possessive look on his face and sweat drops on his forehead, Baphrem shoved into her until all thought fled from her mind, until she was coming, until she was his.

-When he slowed down enough that they were both panting and shaking, he moved his body so that he wouldn’t squish her and looked at her through lazy, sleepy eyes.
+When he slowed down enough that they were both panting and shaking, he moved his body so that he wouldn’t squish her while he looked at her through lazy, sleepy eyes.
 “Mine,” he breathed.

 Olivia only moaned softly in complaint.
-Just then, her body felt too happy and satisfied to do more, but she wasn’t all right with what had just happened.
-Not because she hadn’t wanted it or enjoyed it but rather because she had.
+Her body felt too happy and satisfied to do more, but she wasn’t all right with what had just happened.
+Not because she hadn’t wanted it or enjoyed it, but rather because she had.

 “I…I can’t.”
 She wasn’t making much sense because she was still trying to unscramble her brain from where he had sent it.
-Somehow, he had the power to not only make her lose control but to make her enjoy doing it.
+Somehow, he had the power to not only make her lose control, but to make her enjoy doing it.
 “This…this isn’t going to happen again.”

 “If you don’t want it, just say no.”

-She knew that, knew it and hated the fact that she caved as soon as he touched her.
+She knew that, knew it, and hated the fact that she had caved as soon as he touched her.
 “I’m saying no now.”

-“Now doesn’t count,” he grinned.
+“Now doesn’t count.”
+He grinned.
 “You have to say it while I’m touching you.”